veracity/veracity-documentation/sections/developerexperience/vrm.md

 `https://api.veracity.com/developer/vrm/v1`

-specifying the Project id found in the "Settings" tab in your project in [My Projects](https://developer.veracity.com/projects)
+specifying the Project id found in the "Settings" tab in your project in [My Projects](https://developer.veracity.com/projects) in the path.

 In the request add an authorization header with a bearer token.
-This token can be generated under **Generate new automation token** in the "Settings" tab of your project:
+This token can be generated under **"Generate new automation token"** in the "Settings" tab of your project:

 <figure>
 	<img src="assets/generate-token.png" alt="Generate an automation token in you project"/>
 </figure>

+The full request should look like this:

 ```
 POST https://api.veracity.com/developer/vrm/v1/projects/{projectId}/resourceGroups/files HTTP/1.1